 Valley College reserves the right to add or change class start dates based on enrollment.
 The school reserves the right to change or modify the class hours, if needed.
-The student will receive a Rotation Schedule prior to or at Orientation that will guide them through their programs.
+Valley College sends Rotation Schedule prior to/at Orientation that will guide them through their programs.
 The Rotation Schedule will identify when classes are held on a Friday due to a holiday.
-A more specific Class Schedule may also be provided to the student prior to or at the start of each course.
-This schedule may be sent electronically to the student, so it is important to ensure that the student communicates any changes of their contact information to the Director of Academic Affairs or Program Administrator or their designee.
+A Class Schedule may also be provided to the student prior to/at the start of each course.
+Both documents are sent electronically to the student.
+It is the student's responsibility to communicate any changes in their contact information to the Director of Academic Affairs or Program Administrator or their designee.